Equivalence of Optimality Criteria for Markov Decision Process and Model Predictive Control: Introduction

-The equivalency of MDPs criteria (discounted and undiscounted) has been recently discussed in \cite{zanon2022stability} in the case an exact model of MDP is available.
+The equivalence of MDPs criteria (discounted and undiscounted) has been recently discussed in \cite{zanon2022stability} in the case an exact model of MDP is available.
 However, in practice, the exact probability transition of the MDP might not be available and we usually have a (possibly inaccurate) model of the real system.
-In this paper, we first show that, under some conditions, an undiscounted finite-horizon Optimal Control Problem (OCP) can capture the optimal policy and the optimal value functions of a given MDPs, either discounted or undiscounted, even if an inexact model is used in the undiscounted OCP.
+This work extends the results of \cite{zanon2022stability} in the sense of the model mismatch and while extends also the results of~\cite{gros2019data} to the case of using undiscounted MPC scheme to capture a (possibly discounted) MDP.
+More specifically, we show that, under some conditions, an undiscounted finite-horizon Optimal Control Problem (OCP) can capture the optimal policy and the optimal value functions of a given MDP, either discounted or undiscounted, even if an inexact model is used in the undiscounted OCP.
 We then propose to use a deterministic (possibly nonlinear) MPC scheme as a particular case of the theorem to formulate the undiscounted OCP as a common MPC scheme.
 By parameterizing the MPC scheme, and tuning the parameters via RL algorithms one can achieve the best approximation of the optimal policy and the optimal value functions of the original MDP within the adopted MPC structure.

 The paper is structured as follows.
-Section \ref{sec:MDP} provides the formulation of MDPs under discounted and undiscounted optimality criteria.
-Section \ref{sec:MDL} provides formal statements showing that using cost modification in a finite-horizon undiscounted OCP one is able to capture the optimal value function and optimal policy function of the real system with discounted and undiscounted cost even with a wrong model.
-Section \ref{sec:MPC} presents a parameterized MPC scheme as a special case of the undiscounted OCP, where the model is deterministic (i.e. the probability transition is a Dirac measure).
+Section~\ref{sec:MDP} provides the formulation of MDPs under discounted and undiscounted optimality criteria.
+Section~\ref{sec:MDL} provides formal statements showing that using cost modification in a finite-horizon undiscounted OCP one is able to capture the optimal value function and optimal policy function of the real system with discounted and undiscounted cost even with a wrong model.
+Section~\ref{sec:MPC} presents a parameterized MPC scheme as a special case of the undiscounted OCP, where the model is deterministic (i.e. the probability transition is a Dirac measure).
 Then the parameters can be tuned using RL techniques.
-Section \ref{sec:analyt} provides an analytical LQR example. section \ref{sec:sim} illustrates different numerical simulation.
-Finally, section \ref{sec:cons} delivers the conclusions.
+Section~\ref{sec:analyt} provides an analytical LQR example.
+Section~\ref{sec:sim} illustrates different numerical simulation.
+Finally, section~\ref{sec:cons} delivers the conclusions.